 I had really meant to maintain a regular journal last Autumn but to be perfectly candid: my first quarter of graduate school was rough and I felt locked in a constant struggle to keep up with much of anything.

-I did begin writing a few times and I’m glad for the record and reflections, but my words never quite gelled into anything that felt coherent enough to share.
+I did begin writing a few times and I’m glad for the record and reflections, but my words never quite gelled into anything that felt coherent enough to share or look back on.
 What happened was this: the transition was just so much more difficult than I had anticipated.
 I severely underestimated how adrift I would feel after leaving behind my work, colleagues, and organizing community.
 I overestimated the fit of my research aspirations with the program (or the first year of it), the usefulness of my health insurance, and my ability to find a balance between the continuation of my prior experiences and the ability to start anew as a first year.
 I struggled with a new commute, grey days and rain, and physical pain.
 I felt profoundly isolated, but also unable to find any time to myself.

 In Autumn quarter, my courses were:

 - HCDE 541 – Introduction to PhD Studies

 - HCDE 543 – Empirical Traditions in Human-Centered Design & Engineering